Pacopq33/SolanaDEV/v0-web3-game-development/README.md

 3. Choose ships and drones for the expedition
 4. Launch and wait for completion
 5. Collect $DST token rewards
+6. Preview potential rewards and risk using the **Quick World Explorer** before launching a full expedition

 ### Marketplace Trading
 1. Browse available ships and drones